ZhanfanZhou/FakeNews/README.md

 ## Data preprocessing
-1. An article is a long document consists of title, author, and text where text may contain multiple lines of sentences.
-To determine the boundary of a article, rules belows are defined to detect article boundary:
+1. An article is a long document that consists of title, author, and text where text may contain multiple lines of sentences.
+To determine the boundary of an article, rules below are defined to detect article boundary:
     * the last line of an article contains a label at the end;
-    * the next line is an new article with a "strictly increasing by 1" #id or the end of file.
+    * the next line is an new article with a "strictly increasing by 1" #id or the end of the file.

 2. Since the training dataset is balanced and all features are text, the features are concatenated to form a longer text.
 3. The nan values are filled with a default token to prevent missing values.